Gypped in Egypt

 The title card of Gypped in Egypt.

 Gypped in Egypt is a 1930 animated short film directed by John Foster and Mannie Davis.
 The film was produced by The Van Beuren Corporation and released by Pathé Exchange, a film distributor with a newsreel titled Pathé News.

-The plot explores the journeying of a anthropomorphic dog and cat in the country Egypt.
+The plot explores the journeying of an anthropomorphic dog and cat in the country Egypt.

 Copyrighted as Gyped in Egypt and released on November 9, 1930, the film is part of an early cartoon series titled Aesop's Sound Fables, although the film is not based on an Aesop fable.